ChaoZhang173/1D-peloton/README.md

    the local spaing = 0.5((distance to left) + (distance to right))
    no local spacing for the boundary particles
 7. electron density integral and heat deposition:
-   the 1D code only has left integral, and right integral is not used.
+   The 1D code only has left integral, and right integral is not used.
    at the end of computeDensityIntegral, set the `-∇·q` and `q+-` to 0 for every partilce,
-   this is for the following function: computeHeatDeposition.
+   This is for the following function: computeHeatDeposition.
    Currently the two functions are seperately, but they could merge together.
    Maybe work on it later
-8. the state library is used to initializing the particles at the beginning,
+9. the state library is used to initializing the particles at the beginning,
    in the following steps new particles will be added by generateBoundaryParticles in pellet_solver
-9. Generate boundary particles:
+10. Generate boundary particles:
    Currently generate particles at 0~smallest x, could be changed to use 0 - pelletV*dt
    mass_fix = dx*Vinflow(100), particles have same mass
-10. dq/dx (QplusminusGradient):
+11. dq/dx (QplusminusGradient):
     dq/dx = (q_right - q_left)/(x_right - x_left)